 - Mandatory Sections include Supplier Info, Basic Info, Invoice Item, Recipient details, and Document’s total.

-Here are the fields in e-invoice that should be announced compulsorily:
+Here are the fields in the e-invoice that should be announced compulsorily:

 |Sl. no.||Name of the field||List of Choices/ Specifications/Sample Inputs||Remarks|